purusottamkumar674/purusottam/README.md

 # purusottam
-This is a Demo for Git and Githup Class
+This is a Demo for Git and Githup Class.